Exclusive Offer for Shopify & E‑commerce Brands!

 Step 3: Back Up Your Store Data

-Duplicate your theme in Shopify’s admin panel.
+1. Duplicate your theme in Shopify’s admin to create a recovery version.

 Step 4: Implement Shopify 2.0 Features